neurobioinfo/Ensemblux/README.md

 If you encounter any issues, please open an issue in the [GitHub repository](https://github.com/neurobioinfo/ensemblux).

+Alternatively, you are welcomed to email the developers directly; for any questions please contact Michael Fiorini: michael.fiorini@mail.mcgill.ca

 #### Changelog
 Every release is documented on the [GitHub Releases page](https://github.com/neurobioinfo/ensemblux/releases).

 #### License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/neurobioinfo/ensemblux/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License.

 #### Acknowledgement
-The Ensemblex pipeline was produced for projects funded by Canadian Institute of Health Research and Michael J. Fox Foundation.
-The Ensemblex pipeline was produced as part Dark Genome Project.
-It is written by [Michael Fiorini](https://github.com/fiorini9), [Rhalena Thomas](https://github.com/RhalenaThomas), and [Saeid Amiri](https://github.com/saeidamiri1), with associate of Sali Farhan and Edward Fon at the Montreal Neurological Institute-Hospital.
+The Ensemblex pipeline was produced for projects funded by the Canadian Institute of Health Research and Michael J. Fox Foundation.
+It is written by [Michael Fiorini](https://github.com/fiorini9) and [Saeid Amiri](https://github.com/saeidamiri1) with supervision from [Rhalena Thomas](https://github.com/RhalenaThomas) and Sali Farhan at the Montreal Neurological Institute-Hospital.
 Copyright belongs [MNI BIOINFO CORE](https://github.com/neurobioinfo).

 **[⬆ back to top](#contents)**